 The NRA uses political pressure against individual lawmakers in Congress and in state legislatures to press for loosening restrictions on gun sales and ownership while promoting hunting and gun sports.

 President Barack Obama has vowed to present a detailed plan in January.
-On Thursday, Vice President Joe Biden held the first meeting of an interagency effort among cabinet members and law enforcement officials.
+On Thursday, Vice President Joe Biden held the first meeting of an interagency effort among Cabinet members and law enforcement officials.

-“The president is absolutely committed to keeping the promise that he will act,” said Biden, who authored a crime bill in 1994 that included a ban on some semiautomatic rifles which has since expired.
+“The president is absolutely committed to keeping the promise that he will act,” said Biden, who authored a crime bill in 1994 that included a ban on some semiautomatic rifles that has since expired.
 “We have to take action,” he said.

 Democrats in Congress who favor gun control have called for quick votes on measures to ban assault weapons or high-capacity magazines, hoping that the slaying of the 6- and 7-year olds in Newtown might be enough to win over more lawmakers.